 What if you answered one of these questions to the listing agent?
 It may or may not hurt you if you decided to make an offer on that property.
-As the listing agent, they automatically, are looking out for the best interest of their client, the seller.
+According to Rebecca Silva Realtor, they automatically, are looking out for the best interest of their client, the seller.
 So, by asking some questions, they are just trying to get a feel for your interest in the property.
 If you were to show too much interest, the listing agent may realize exactly how much you like a property, and try to get an even higher selling price, because they realize how much you want the property.

 Let’s reverse the situation.
 What if you are considering selling your home?
 What if you planned on interviewing two agents before making a decision on who to hire to market your home?
 Further, let’s say you ultimately decide that the second agent is the best fit for your needs.
 What if you told the first agent about all the motivating factors of your move (job transfer, divorce, death in the family, loss of job, etc.).
 Then, after you hire agent number 2, and they begin marketing your home, agent number 1 brings you an offer from one of their buyer clients.
 Don’t you think that agent number 1 is going to have a pretty good feel for how motivated you are to move?